mhnaufal/go-no-zero-day/README.md

 - Generics
 - A little bit of harder to write Generic in Go than in others programming language
 - Need Go version 1.18 😭

+### 📅 Day 34

+- Serve static file (CSS, JS, image) in Go
+- To serve static file, use http.Handle along side with http.FileServer
+- Use http.StripPrefix to manage the correct URL